flutter/website/src/release/breaking-changes/material-localized-strings.md

 ## Migration guide

-If you are using these strings in you code, you can access the strings from `WidgetsLocalizations` instead.
+If you use these strings in your code, you can access them from `WidgetsLocalizations`instead.

 Code before migration: